ASGCOPS/dicos_document/docs/source/faq.rst

 How to use the Command Line Interface in DiCOS?
 -------------------------------------------------------------------------------------------------------

-Login to "dicos-ui05.grid.sinica.edu.tw" by using the account/password used in the DiCOS Web User Interface.
+Login to ``dicos-ui05.grid.sinica.edu.tw`` by using the account/password used in the DiCOS Web User Interface.

 -------------------------------------------------------------------------------------------------------
-How to get cryosparc license?
+How to get Cryosparc license?
 -------------------------------------------------------------------------------------------------------

 CryoSPARC™ and cryoSPARC Live™ are available free of charge for non-profit academic use.
 Please go to https://cryosparc.com/download to apply your own Cryosparc license and then import it when you launch Cryosparc application.